 That’s why the 60,000-point introductory bonus is worth $750 (rather than $600) when redeemed through Chase’s travel portal.

 Sapphire Preferred cardholders can get a free DoorDash membership for at least a year (a DashPass).
-A DashPass provides free delivery for orders of $15 or more, potentially saving you a tidy sum if you like to order out.
+A DashPass provides free delivery and reduced service fees on orders over $12, potentially saving you a tidy sum if you like to order out.

 Just add your card to your DoorDash account and activate the offer to start saving on pizza, Chinese, or whatever else you’re in the mood for.

 If you’re interested in the Chase Sapphire Preferred, chances are you like to travel.